Scott Kashket: Crewe Alexandra

 On 30 August 2021, having left Wycombe, Kashket joined League One side Crewe Alexandra on a one-year deal.
 He scored his first Crewe goal in a 1–1 draw at Plymouth Argyle on 28 September 2021.
 Kashket made 14 appearances for Crewe before sustaining an ankle injury at Ipswich Town on 28 November 2021.
 He made a return to competitive football on 29 March 2022, playing 30 minutes of a Cheshire Senior Cup semi-final at Stockport County, then starting in Crewe's next league game, against Fleetwood Town at Gresty Road on 2 April 2022.
 Kashket was released at the end of the 2021–22 season following relegation.

 Gillingham

 On 27 June 2022, Kashket signed for League Two side, Gillingham.

-Personal life

-Kashket is of Russian descent, with his great-grandfather moving to London in the 1920s.
+He was released after one season at the club having scored three goals in 36 appearances.

+Sutton United

+On 25 July 2023, Kashket signed for another League Two side, Sutton United.
+He departed the club following relegation at the end of the 2023–24 season having failed to make an appearance since September 2023.

+Hornchurch

+On 20 September 2024 National League South side Hornchurch announced that Kashket had signed for the club.

+Welling United

+On 21 February 2025, Kashket returned to National League South side Welling United.

+Bishop's Stortford

+In September 2025, Kashket joined Southern League Premier Division Central club Bishop's Stortford.

+Canvey Island

+In November 2025, Kashket joined Isthmian League Premier Division club Canvey Island.